 - East of Phoenix, the Tonto National Forest has permits for $15.
 They begin sales mid-October and have five different locations you can visit to purchase one in person.
 They did not sell out this year, but have in the past.

 - In the central East part of the state, in the White Mountains, the Apache-Sitgreaves National Forest sells permits for $15.
-They usually begin sales early October, but irritatingly remove the details yearly until mid September.
-There are five ranger districts which can each sell permits in person, and via the mail!
+They usually begin sales in October, but irritatingly remove the website details yearly until the first of October.
+There are five ranger districts in the forest which can each sell permits in person, and via the mail!
 The ASNF doesn’t sell out.

 Now, how does it work?